-Here's the most lucrative question a great shop owner is always asking: where could I save the most time for the least money?
+A great shop owner is always asking: where could I save the most time for the least money?

 In my experiences managing and consulting, I’ve found dozens of processes that needed to be altered, improved, or even eliminated.
 There were even processes that were completely undefined – the staff was “winging it.”

 Boost productivity, throughput, and streamline tasks by working from the bottom-up.
 It seems simple: look at the actual tasks your employees do every day and cut down on waste.